 Agricultural Business A.A.S.

-The Nelson Farms Country store (located at Nelson Farms) is a gourmet market which features products produced at the facility as well as other New York products.
-In addition, several special events, such as product tastings, are offered to the public.
-Its hours of operation are: Tues.-Fri., 10 am - 5:30 pm and Sat.
-10 am - 4 pm.
+The Nelson Farms Country Store (located at Nelson Farms) is a New York specialty foods market which features products produced in the kitchens of Nelson Farms as well as other Pride of New York products from all regions of New York State.
+Additionally, ongoing training & educational opportunities and special events, like product tastings, are offered to the public.
+Hours of operation can be found on their website.

 The Morrisville State College Dairy Complex